 Common and Distinctive Types of Ichthyosis

-The types of ichthyosis descriptions are not intended to be comprehensive nor to take the place of consultations with your own physician.
+The types of ichthyosis descriptions listed here and throughout FIRST's website are not intended to be comprehensive nor to take the place of consultations with your own physician.
 The most common or distinctive types of ichthyosis and related disorders of keratinization are listed, and their most characteristic features are outlined.
 For those who want more complete (and generally more technical) information, links are provided to the Online Mendelian Inheritance in Man (OMIM), a database that lists all known inherited disorders.

 Several general comments about the format and content of this page are important to note: